satnogs/satnogs-db/README.md

 # SatNOGS DB

-SatNOGS DB is a transponder suggestions and crowd-sourcing app.
+SatNOGS DB is a transmitter suggestions and crowd-sourcing app.

 ## Install and Contribute